One book, about growth mindset, by Carol Dweck in 2006, set off a minor revolution in how humans can learn to fulfill

 The mayor of Mouans-Sartoux, in South-East France, a village of ten thousand inhabitants has a school with 1000 children.
 He thought that is would be good to serve bio lunches at the canteen.
 They set aside 6 hectares of agriculture land for the project in which the children participate.
 They get their hands dirty and love it.
 Even the parents get involved, and through the learning process, eating habits–and especially, minds–are changing.

 The village succeeded in its project of bringing sustainable, local agriculture to solve lousy eating habits, wasted food, and not knowing the origin of food.
 The village also addressed a host of other down-to-earth (no pun intended) everyday life interests.

 I learned that initially saplings were planted in hand-made woven baskets made from rushes.
 These were then planted directly in the earth to maintain the root structure.
 The baskets rotted away, bringing nutrition to the ground; quite a difference from the plastic-throwaway pots we waste today.
 Sometimes progress is reversed, and real progress is realizing that.

 This image shows two mindsets: the fixed and the growth.
 It reveals we have a choice (human singularity) to learn (human singularity).
 Be creative (human singularity) with our space-time (human singularity).

 The number of How-To books on the market nowadays highlights growth mindset, not to mention the DIY Youtube videos.
 Don’t you want to progress, deepen your understanding, hone our skills?
 Sure you do, becoming more proficient in our work and play is part and parcel of that singularity that characterizes every human being.
 Another human singularity.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Growth Mindset – A Frame of Mind Unique to Humankind
+Please use the Social Network links just below to share this information from The Explanation, Growth Mindset – A Frame of Mind Unique to Humankind